invaders-xx/filament-nested-list/README.md

 #### 3. Displaying a widget on a resource page

-Once you have created the widget, modify the `getHeaderWidgets()` or `getFooterWidgets()` methods of the resource page to show the tree view:
+Once you have created the widget, modify the `getHeaderWidgets()` or `getFooterWidgets()` methods of the resource page to show the nested list view:

 ```php
 <?php